-The National Security Policy Directorate provides policy leadership on matters related to national security and intelligence.
-Our work supports the system through long-term planning, forward-looking examination of emerging trends and issues, and continuous learning and improvement processes.
+The National Security Policy Directorate provides policy leadership on matters related to national security and intelligence, to work toward a more secure and resilient New Zealand.

-National Security Policy:
+The National Security Policy Directorate:

 - Leads on legislative frameworks for intelligence and security, and counter-terrorism